department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-new.md

 - [ ] 5.
 When editor has prepared content and let help desk know, reassign this issue to appropriate CMS engineer on Product Support team, for bulk publishing.

     #### Sample notification email:
     Hello!
-You should now both be able to edit the currently un-published draft page for this facility, located at [LINK TO NEW FACILITY DRAFT PAGE ON PROD]
+You should now be able to edit the currently un-published draft page for this facility, located at [LINK TO NEW FACILITY DRAFT PAGE ON PROD]

     Important: Please make sure that all relevant steps listed within the “How do I add a facility to my health care system?”
 Knowledge Base article have been completed: https://prod.cms.va.gov/help/vamc/about-locations-content-for-vamcs/how-do-i-add-a-facility-to-my-health-care-system